cnnrznn/cnnrznn.github.io/_posts/2019-02-15-bft-broadcast.md

 ### Initial
 The sender simply broadcasts its message to the peers.

-If you are following along in the code See the functions `bracha-broadcast`.
+If you are following along in the code See the functions `broadcast-func`.

 ### Echo
 All peers wait for either